sashastrong/sashastrong.github.io/_talks/2019-07-24-bipolar-lecture.md

 location: "Portland, OR"
 ---

-Presented on evidence-supported treatments for bipolar disorder and the preliminary results of a qualitative study on recovery from bipolar using Buddhist mindfulness practices.
+Lectured on evidence-supported treatments and preliminary results from a qualitative study on recovery from bipolar disorder using Buddhist mindfulness practice.